-Companies engaged in airborne geophysical operations shall ensure aircraft operators supporting this flight regime are members of the International Airborne Geophysics Safety Association (IAGSA) and comply with all requirements of the IAGSA Safety Manual.
+Companies engaged in airborne geophysical operations shall ensure aircraft operators supporting this flight regime are members of the International Airborne Geophysics Safety Association (IAGSA) and comply with all requirements of the IAGSA Safety Manual if more restrictive than the BARS requirements.
+Any Notification of Differences held by the aircraft operator to the IAGSA standard must be made known to the Company prior to operational engagement.